Enjoy Your Freedom

 The Waltrip Band was the last band to play for JFK before his death and The Imperial Guard marched in the parade for JFK held in downtown Houston.

-From the beginning, we had a number of organizations dedicated to leadership and service: High Y, Guard, NDCC, American Legion, Omega Chi Y, Tri Y, Hi Y, Student Council.
+From the beginning, we had a number of organizations dedicated to leadership and service: High Y, Imperial Guard Drill Team, NDCC, American Legion, Omega Chi Y, Tri Y, Hi Y, Student Council.
 In 1961, Waltrip won the national forensic tournament and orchestra, ‘best in the state’ and had national merit scholars, all-state choir.
 1962: “W” Association formed, national merit scholars, national debate, 11 UIL Music, VB City Champ, first zone in FB, Swim Team 6th in State.
 1963 first winning FB season and we beat Reagan 12-0, was co-district FB champ, won golf championship and again was the best marching band and the first all-state choir members were: Duane Kerr, Lynne Tuttle, and Jon Enloe.
 The “Gordonettes,” an all girl accapela choir, was formed being named for Mr. Cotton.

 In 1964, the first exchange student, BB Zone Champs, City FB Champs, Golf District and Volleyball City Champ.
 In 1965 we had the first color yearbook, FB Zone, BB District.
 In 1966, Waltrip opened a new wing at the school.